In this brief guide, we will discuss what to say to a doctor to get signed off work with stress.

-The direness of the situation is not lost on the government and policymakers, though, thankfully, and branches of the Department of Labor in the US are working towards ensuring the employees’ mental health, which may be seen reflected in a recent blog post by the Job Accommodation Network (JAN), titled, “Coronavirus (COVID-19), Stress, and Mental Health Conditions,” where the writer explores the unknown effects of the Pandemic and how it is going to affect those with caregiving duties as well as those with pre-existing mental health issues or stress.
+The direness of the situation is not lost on the government and policymakers, though, thankfully, and branches of the Department of Labor in the US are working towards ensuring the employees’ mental health, which may be seen reflected in a recent blog post by the Job Accommodation Network (JAN), titled, “Coronavirus (COVID-19), Stress, and Mental Health Conditions,” where the writer explores the unknown effects of the ongoing lockdown and how it is going to affect those with caregiving duties as well as those with pre-existing mental health issues or stress.

 - “Inadequate health and safety policies;